rki-mf1/anobac/README.md

 S9,/path/to/S2.fasta,,
 ...
 ```
 Genus and species information are optional and can be omitted if unknown.
-But it its recommended to include it if available, as the execution of specific typing tools are dependend on it as shown in the workflow visualization.
-Additonally genus and species information can be used to improve annotation as well as AMR prediction (if the species is supported by the tools).
+But it its recommended to include it if available, as the execution of specific typing tools are dependend on it (as shown in the workflow visualization).
+Additonally, genus and species information can be used to improve annotation as well as AMR prediction if the species is supported by the incorporated tools.

 ## Credits